NORTHEAST WILDERNESS TRUST

 Wild Works is a new, annual white paper series that will highlight cutting edge science by leading experts.
 It will cover a range of topics over time that intersect with wilderness conservation such as wild carbon to the impacts of recreation, connectivity, and rewilding.

-Wild Carbon, by Mark G. Anderson, is a timely piece about the critical, and often misunderstood, role of old and wild forests as they relate to carbon sequestration.
-Recent science is clear: wild forests, especially old ones, are spectacularly unique in their ability to sequester vast amounts of carbon.
+Wild Carbon, by Mark G. Anderson, is a timely piece about the critical, and often misunderstood, role of old and wild forests as they relate to carbon storage.
+Recent science is clear: wild forests, especially old ones, are spectacularly unique in their ability to store vast amounts of carbon.

 Our work has never been more important than now, as we work together to identify and implement solutions to the entwined dual crises of climate change and biodiversity loss.
 Our growing board and staff remain busy exploring ways to ensure that we are acting in the most effective, efficient, and productive way possible—all for the benefit of wild earth.